rjmags1/algorithms-practice/leetcode/156_binary_tree_upside_down.md

 ```

 ## Notes
 - We basically follow the directions in the prompt, except we need to be careful about a couple implied edge cases.
+This is easily done top-down based on drawing out/seeing a few examples.
 We need to remember to unlink `node`'s pointers otherwise we will create cycles in the flipped tree.
 Also need to look out for left child leaf nodes!